 Danny got an early start in the

-When Danny and his father opened the wildly successful Danny Hooper’s Stockyard, Edmonton’s first country music nightclub, fans welcomed country legends Ray Price, Tammy Wynette, Merle Haggard and dozens more to what became known as the first Nashville North.
-Danny performed at the Stockyard with his long-time backup band, Country Spunk, and still performs occasionally at special events.
+In 1979 Danny and his father opened the wildly successful Danny Hooper’s Stockyard, Edmonton’s first country music nightclub.
+Fans welcomed country legends Ray Price, Tammy Wynette, Merle Haggard and dozens more to what became known as the first Nashville North.

 Business success leads to motivational speaking